ZedThree/clang-tidy-review/README.md

 ## Usage in fork environments (Split workflow)

 Actions from forks are limited in their permissions for your security.
 To support this use case, you can use the split workflow described below.

-Example lint workflow:
+Example review workflow:

 ```yaml
 name: clang-tidy-review